wordtreefoundation/books/The Late War - Gilbert Hunt - 1817.md

 5 Now it came to pass, in the second year of the war, on the twenty third way of the sixth month, 6 That a captain of the United States, whose sir-name was Boerstler, was ordered to go forth from the strong hold of Fort George, to annoy the enemy.
 7 And the name of the place where he essayed to go was called Beaver-dams, being distant from the strong hold of Queenstown about seventy furlongs.
-S And the number of the men of wax of Columbia who followed after him was little more than five hundred.
+8 And the number of the men of wax of Columbia who followed after him was little more than five hundred.
 9 But when they came nigh unto the place, early in the morning of the next day, lo ! they were encompassed round about by the savages and soldiers of the king.
 10 Nevertheless, they fought bravely for a time ; and Dearborn, the chief captain of Fort George, sent the valiant Chrystie to help him out of his snare.
 11 But Boerstler and his army had already become captive to the men of Britain.